5 Best Places to See Wildflower Superblooms in Santa Barbara County

 Other Places to See Wildflowers

-While not known for their superblooms, botanical gardens are great places to see and learn about native wildflowers in Santa Barbara.
+While not typically known for superblooms, botanical gardens are also great places to see and learn about native wildflowers.
 The Santa Barbara Botanic Garden has incredible exhibits and events that highlight the magic of native plants.

-There are many special native flowers to discover in our area, from Hummingbird Sage to Sticky Monkey Flower.
-You can see flowers like these and many more in our very own Native Plant Garden at The Neal Taylor Nature Center at Cachuma Lake.
+There are many incredible native flowering plants to discover in our area, like White Sage (Salvia apiana) and Sticky Monkey Flower (Mimulus aurantiacus).
+You can find these plants and many more in our very own Native Plant Garden at The Neal Taylor Nature Center at Cachuma Lake.

 Our garden features several native plant species that are visible year-round , each with a QR code that links to interpretive text you can read online.
 Get familiar with these plants by visiting us!